The Seton Hall Doctor of Physical Therapy (DPT) program prepares each student to:

 Seton Hall has offered the Doctor of Physical Therapy degree since our program's inception.
 We offer a contemporary perspective on physical therapy practice and education.
 Our class sizes enable our students to work closely with our dynamic and skilled faculty, and our home in Seton Hall's School of Health and Medical Sciences offers our students an interdisciplinary approach to their profession as they work alongside students studying in fields such as occupational therapy and speech language pathology.

-- After completing their final clinical internship, all graduates in the Class of 2014 met entry-level practice standards, and an impressive 27% exceeded threshold expectations on the Physical Therapist Clinical Performance Instrument.
+- After completing their final clinical internship, all graduates meet entry-level practice standards, with many exceeding threshold expectations on the Physical Therapist Clinical Performance Instrument.

 - Graduates find employment in diverse practice settings within one year of obtaining licensure, with our employment rate consistently at or near 100%.